Paid in Full (2002 film): Production

 In 2017, one of the film's producers, Damon Dash, stated that he had several "aggressive" interactions with co-producer Harvey Weinstein, one of which resulted in him slapping Weinstein.

 Principal photography began in August 2000 and wrapped that September.

 Critical reception

 The film received generally mixed reviews from critics, gaining a 53% (rotten) rating on Rotten Tomatoes based on 43 reviews.
 The website’s critics consensus reads, "Though well-acted and non-exploitative, Paid in Full treads a very well-worn story."
 On Metacritic, it has a score of 49% based on 16 reviews.

+Roger Ebert gave the film 2 and a half stars out of 4, writing that the film was "ambitious, has good energy and is well-acted, but tells a familiar story in a familiar way.
+The parallels to Brian De Palma’s “Scarface” are underlined by scenes from that movie which are watched by the characters in this one.
+The trajectory is well-known: poverty, success, riches, and then death or jail."
+Variety gave the film a negative review, praised Stone, the film's cinematographer Paul Sarossy and production designer Maher Ahmad for creating an immersive portrayal of 1980s Harlem, but criticized the film as "downward spiral[ing] due to a weak plot and gratuitous violence."

 It has gained a strong cult following amongst hip-hop fans since its release.
+In 2025, it was announced that 50 Cent was developing a extended television series based on the film, with Cam'ron attached as an executive producer.

 Soundtrack

-The film's soundtrack, containing hip hop and R&B music, was released on October 25, 2002 by Roc-A-Fella Records and Def Jam Recordings.
+The film's soundtrack, containing hip hop and R&B music, was released on October 25, 2002, by Roc-A-Fella Records and Def Jam Recordings.
 It peaked at 53 on the Billboard 200 and 10 on the Top R&B/Hip-Hop Albums.